hdumcke/mini_pupper_2_ota/README.md

 Import a key pair with the name 'aws-orchestrator' and add your public key

 Add your private key to the cloud shell.
-Attention, this provides a secirity risk and you should remove the file when you are done
+Attention, this provides a security risk and you should remove the file when you are done

 mkdir ~/.ssh
 vi ~/.ssh/id_rsa # paste your private key